-xCAT (Extreme Cluster Administration Tool) is a toolkit that provides support for the deployment and administration of cluster environments.
+xCAT (Extreme Cluster Administration Tool) is a toolkit that provides support for the deployment and administration of large cluster environments.

 Earlier versions of xCAT have been used to deploy and manage many high end Linux clusters.
-The new version 2 of xCAT is a complete rewrite of xCAT that includes many architectural changes and functional enhancements.
+The new xCAT version 2 is a complete rewrite of xCAT that includes many architectural changes and functional enhancements.